No matter which career you choose, anyone can make a difference by donating to charity, engaging in advocacy, or volunteering.

 That aside, you might know someone who does have some money, power, or skills.
 So you can make a difference by helping them achieve more.

-This is an example of being a multiplier.
+These are both examples of being a multiplier.
 By mobilising others, it’s often possible to do more than you could through just your own efforts.

 For whichever global issues you think are most pressing and neglected, you can find ways to share them with others.
 This is not about preaching, or struggling to convince people.
 Only share with people you think will find the issue interesting; you probably know some who would.
+(But look out for accidentally putting people off.)

 You can also read more about effective volunteering.

-Conclusion: Anyone can make a difference
+Conclusion: anyone can make a difference

 So, good news: you don’t need to throw yourself out of a plane to do good.
 In fact, there are far easier (and safer) ways to have an impact that are much more effective.